 Why is there a Need for Software Reengineering?

 The need for software reengineering becomes an integral part of improving the quality of your products.
 This process adds more value to your business as it does not only better your services but also contributes added revenue.

-By doing this, you minimize the costs (time, financial, direct, indirect, etc.) that could be incurred.
-If a client needs a product you already have but requires added features, you may only have to re-engineer the existing one to save costs.
+By doing this, you minimize the costs (time, financial, direct, indirect, etc.) that are incurred.
+If a client needs a product you already have but requires added features, you may only have to reengineer the existing one to maximize development efficiency.

-This allows the development team to decide on enhancing your procedures of the development.
+This allows the development team to decide on enhancing procedures of the development.
 This, therefore, makes the maintenance duration of your software development life cycle much easier to execute and sustain.